Graduation

 According to the traditions of academic regalia, no jewelry or non-academic accessories should be worn on the outside of the robe.
 The only exceptions are the medallions and cords worn to indicate academic honors (contact your sponsor for further information). - Photography

 During the ceremony, each candidate will walk across the stage and receive a diploma cover.
 A photograph will be taken at this point by a professional photographer.
 Under no circumstances will anyone other than the professional photographer be allowed on the stage to take pictures.
 Anyone taking pictures from the floor should be careful not to block the aisles.
-Thank you for your cooperation. - Seating for elderly and those with physical limitations
+Thank you for your cooperation.

 The Payne Athletic Center will offer plenty of seating for the elderly and those with physical limitations.
 Baugh Auditorium also has seating available.
 During COVID-19 times, weather permitting, graduation will be held with limited seating in the parking lot north of the Mabee Learning Center.
-In all cases we recommend you get there early to best ensure you have appropriate seating. - Seating for guests requiring sign language interpreter
+In all cases, we recommend you get there early to ensure you have appropriate seating. - Seating for guests requiring a sign language interpreter

 If family members or other guests require the services of an interpreter, the candidate should contact the Event’s Office immediately.
-We will need to request an interpreter and seats will be held with a sign stating: “Reserved for Guests requiring Sign Language Interpretation.” - Undergraduate academic honors designations in printed program
+We will need to request an interpreter and seats will be held with a sign stating: “Reserved for Guests requiring Sign Language Interpretation.” - Undergraduate academic honors designations in the printed program

 At OC, three levels of honors are noted during commencement for undergraduate candidates: